sillylilithhh/ComfyUI-LTX23-MAINodes/README.md

 # Comfy UI Workflow

-My workflow that I use, which uses LTX 2.5 MSR lora and its accompanying custom nodes, is in the `workflows` directory.
+My workflow that I use, which is an Image to Video workflow for LTX 2.5, uses the MSR lora and its accompanying custom nodes.
+It is located in the `workflows` directory.
 Beware, there is quite a bit of spaghetti, and a lot of sampling passes.
 Adjust the workflow as you see fit.